 |16.||Fujifilm X-T10||Y||stereo / mono||Y||-||micro||2.0||Y||-||-|

-Both the M6 and the X-T20 are recent models that are part of the current product line-up.
+Both the M6 and the X-T20 have been discontinued, but can regularly be found used on eBay.
 The X-T20 was replaced by the Fujifilm X-T100, while the M6 was followed by the Canon M6 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon M6 Manual (free pdf) or the online Fujifilm X-T20 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon M6 or the Fujifilm X-T20 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS M6:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - More selfie-friendly: Has an articulated screen that can be turned to be front-facing.

 - Faster burst: Shoots at higher frequency (9 vs 8 flaps/sec) to capture the decisive moment.